Mochaul/advpro-lab/tutorial-4/README.md

 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

-The eager approach instantiates the Singleton fields when the Singleton class is loaded, while the lazy approach instantiates only when needed (ex. when get() is called).
-Eager :

-Simple, class is always ready
-More overhead
-Lazy
+Lazy vs Eager Instantiation

-Less overhead
-Complex
+- Lazy: Singleton is instantiated when the getInstance() is called first.
+- Eager: Singleton is instantiated when the class is loaded first.